mrh666/ddos-cut/README.md

 1. Script using system resources and should be running from root or use sudo

 2. Make sure you gave a git command installed.
-And i not, install it with something like: yum install git
+And if not, install it with something like: yum install git

 3. Copy this script into your /usr/local/bin folder: